Skip to Main Content

 • A type of review to identify, appraise, and synthesize all the empirical evidence that meets pre-specified eligibility criteria to answer a specific research question.

-• Drawing an overall understanding of what has been found on the same thing from multiple studies helps make decisions and do practices based on scientific evidence.
-(Cochrane Library, 2020).
+• A systematic review produces more reliable findings by using explicit, systematic methods selected to minimize bias.
+This reliability instills confidence in the research outcomes and informs effective decision-making.
+Understanding what has been found on the same thing from multiple studies helps make decisions and practices based on scientific evidence (Cochrane Library, 2020).

 • Read more. . .